 By: Lopa Shah

-- When did your career of teaching begin and what prompted you to venture down this path?
+1. When did your teaching career begin, and what prompted you to venture down this path?

-- What is your teaching philosophy and your favorite part of teaching?
+- What are some of the writing courses you teach here at SB and what is your teaching philosophy and your favorite part of teaching?

 - How do you motivate your students to write in the classroom and outside of the classroom?

 Professor Lisabeth states that students are generally eager to get their thoughts out on paper, so as a writing professor building a community within the classroom, she cultivates this ambition.
 One technique which Professor Lisabeth used to create a sense of community was through “wall writing,” during which students were allowed to generate questions for their research and put them up on the walls in the class; then students were encouraged to write questions for each others’ projects and to respond and engage in meaningful discussions based on what they wrote.
 Professor Lisabeth hopes to “make writing like the air we breathe” as she creates an environment in the classroom that encourages writing as soon as they step in the room.
 By using discussions on BlackBoard, students can write outside of the classroom and can get feedback from both her and other students.

 Professor Lisabeth has done prior research looking into William Strunk’s life, and her goal is to continue this research into his life and analyze the legacy he left based on his work in The Elements of Style.
 She hopes to explore how even though this work seems to indicate a regulative style, her archival research of his life and work at Cornell University show a progressive mindset.
 She is also interested in looking into how to get students interested in research and argument.
 She fosters research in her classroom by having her students craft “inquiry questions” during wall writing.
 She lets her students start with a broad topic like “how does the culture remember,” and then by figuring out beliefs, values and assumptions they have on that topic, the students are able to start drafting questions and eventually respond to others’ questions with comments or further questions on the wall.